ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ## About me

-I am currently a Founding Member of Technical Staff at [KronosAI](https://kronosai.co/), focusing on building foundation models for physics simulations.

 A super high-level summary of my research scope is ***high-dimensional Bayesian inference for computationally expensive parameter-to-observable maps***.
 Generally, my research interests include:

 * scientific machine learning